Package 'nonprobsvy'

 bias_correction

-if TRUE, then bias minimization estimation used during fitting the model.
+if TRUE, then the bias minimization estimation used during model fitting.

 alpha